weaveworks/weave-gitops-enterprise/docs/cli/adr-config.md

 - user introduced values via interactive questions: yes
 - default values: yes

-- The user will be able to ovewrite the existing state cause during the interactive session the suggested value will be the existing state values instead of the default.
+The user will be able to overwrite the existing state cause during the interactive session the suggested value will be the existing state values instead of the default.

 3. `Day-1-Likely `: a user that have bootstrapped and wants to overwrite interactive:

-Scenarios:
+- existing state: yes

-- I want to
+- user introduced values via flags: yes

-Pro:
+- user introduced values via interactive questions: yes
-    - Complete chain
+- default values: yes

-    - Simplified experience as
+The user will be able:
-        - if user knows the value s
+    - overwrite via flags
-Cons:
+    - overwrite via interactive

 ### Analysis